CatHood0/flutter_quill_to_pdf/README.md

 final pw.Document? document = await pdfConverter.createDocument();
 ```

-#### Or just use this, that creates PDF document and writed in the selected file path
+#### Or just use this.
+It creates the PDF document and write in the selected file path
 ```dart
 await pdfConverter.createDocumentFile(path: filepath, ...other optional params);
 ```